-For a fellow blues traveler such as myself, I love hearing the similar various phrases sang in different songs.
+I love hearing the similar various phrases sang in different songs.
 They give a peek into the musical heritage that those artists worked on their craft in.

 Blind Willie Johnson made his first recordings 90 years ago (December 3rd, 1927).
 His recordings in my mind are still more relevant to blues music than any modern recordings.
 Any fan of the blues has an obligation to listen to his 12 sides of slide recordings.
 His recording career only lasted for three years until 1930 – when the great depression started to destroy many a career of the early bluesmen.
 He did not live to see the renewed interest in his music in the late 50’s and early 60’s, in the period known as the folk-blues revival.
 This interest eventually culminated in world-famous artists like Bob Dylan and Led Zeppelin performing his music.